Fourier transform: Uncertainty principle

-In quantum mechanics, the momentum and position wave functions are Fourier transform pairs, to within a factor of Planck's constant.
+In quantum mechanics, the momentum and position wave functions are Fourier transform pairs, up to a factor of the Planck constant.
 With this constant properly taken into account, the inequality above becomes the statement of the Heisenberg uncertainty principle.

 A stronger uncertainty principle is the Hirschman uncertainty principle, which is expressed as:

 where H(p) is the differential entropy of the probability density function p(x):

 where the logarithms may be in any base that is consistent.
 The equality is attained for a Gaussian, as in the previous case.